Skip to content

 It regulates the bit rate and the transmission of the raw data, which is just a stream of 0s and 1s.

-It creates and breaks connections between two network nodes that are physically close.
+It creates and breaks connections between two network nodes.

 Packets get disintegrated into Frames, which are then sent from the source to the destination.